Tax Return Not What You Expected? Here’s What You Need to Know

 Everyone who calls GreenPath receives a free financial counseling session.
 Contact us and start your financial wellness journey.

 How you plan for your taxes and what you do with your refund can give you a boost in your overall financial health.
 On the flip side, if you don’t receive the refund you expected, or if you find yourself owing taxes, it can cause a lot of stress.
 Our financial counselors offer a few tips for putting your tax return to work for your financial health.

 1. Get a Clear Picture of Your Financial Situation

 If you didn’t have a specific plan for the funds but typically depend on them for breathing room or extra cash, take a step back and work to get a clear picture of your financial situation.
-A great place to start is with this budgeting worksheet (PDF) to track your income and expenses, which can help highlight the areas you may need to make adjustments.
+A great place to start is a budgeting worksheet to track your income and expenses, which can help highlight the areas you may need to make adjustments.
 Our financial wellness experts at GreenPath, also provide free financial counseling and can assist you with setting your budget and figuring out next steps based on your individual situation.

 2. Address Past-due Bills

 If your plan for your tax return was to catch up on past-due bills, consider how you still might be able to address the issue.
 See if you can trim expenses in another area to free up money so that you can get current on your bills, and open a dialogue with your lender/creditor.
 They may be willing to consider your situation and find flexible solutions for temporary relief or even permanent refinancing options to help the debt fit better into your budget.